-Creating the impression that this is a real person is key, so do not use any celebrities, people from your office, or recognizable faces.
+Creating the impression that this is a real person is key, so do not use celebrities, people from your office, or recognizable faces.
 This could lead to people subconsciously adding traits from these people to the personas.

 In this user persona example, they did the right thing and used a random person.
-It is almost like you are looking at a blank slate, which really is ideal.
+It is almost like you are looking at a blank slate, which is ideal.

-Now that you know how to create an ideal user persona, it’s time to actually go do it!
-These are going to take a while, and involve a lot of research but do not get discouraged.
+Now that you know how to create an ideal user persona, it’s time actually to go do it!
+These are going to take a while and involve a lot of research but do not get discouraged.
 In the end, they will be worth it because you will be able to help your customers better.
 When in doubt, start with a persona guide template.

 Ryan McCready is the Content Editor and Design Analyst for Venngage.
 He graduated from the University of Arkansas with a degree in economics and international business.